jasontrk/project-0/README.md

 ### Challenges

-Being my first project using JavaScript, I faced quite a few challenges as I hadn't fully grasped the fundamentals.
-However, doing the project itself helped me to relearn aspects I hadn't grasped as well as putting my existing knowledge into practice.
+Being my first project using JavaScript, I found the process quite challenging.
+However, doing the project on my own helped me to relearn aspects I hadn't quite fully grasped during my course lessons.

-Using console.log was quite key to getting me through the project to test what was exactly happening when things didn't work as I expected it to.

 My first real challenge was understanding how to have my game run through a list of movies with specific audio and image files in a specific order.
 Although it may be obvious, I did not think it was as simple as adding properties to values within a single variable.
 It was the first time I was really practicing linking javascript to insert things into text or image containers.

-A big challenge was fixing my Funct-eption'esque code.
-I spent hours trying to stop functions clashing with each other as I had functions within functions, some of which were in loops.
-Examples of the issues were when my letters would be duplicated and progress bar visually behaving erratic like it was moving to a dubstep beat.
-My instructor, Mike, rescued my code by pulling functions out of my main 'runGame' function and in the end, there wasn't even a function left in it!
-I wasted some time due to simple syntax errors such as forgetting to put in a capital letter or invoking functions.
-Going forward, this experience will make me aware of doing these things correctly.
+A big challenge was fixing my inception'esque code.
+I spent hours trying to stop functions clashing with each other as I had mistakenly added functions within functions, some of which were in loops.

 I also had difficulty getting my welcome, game over and winner screen to appear correctly.
 They would be pushed down due to the order they sit in my HTML.
 I learnt about using the Z-index and using absolute positioning to sort the issues out.

+My main challenge was creating an animated countdown bar.
+I was a bit overwhelmed initially but after reading multiple stackoverflow posts, I started to realise how to pseudocode and then solve the problem - although it did take me longer than I would have liked.

 There were times when I should have tried to figure out things on my own and other times when I should have asked for help earlier.
 Getting the balance was a little difficult for me in this project but has definitely helped me understand how to make my process more effective.